Answering Questions on Creation “From” Nothing

 My response: God, through his incalculable wisdom and power alone, created that which previously didn’t exist.
 Instead of using preexistent matter or some other substance, God brought all things into existence from nonexistence.
 I think your misunderstanding is in thinking that nonexistence is a substance.
 It’s not.
 It is literally no thing.
 “Out of” or “from nothing” is not a magical substance.
 It just means God alone called all things into existence that previously didn’t exist.

-Further, the source of creation is God’s power and wisdom and out of nonexistence simply means that which previously didn’t exist.
+Further, the source of creation is God’s power and wisdom and “out of“ nonexistence simply means that which previously didn’t exist.
 So creation is by God but from nothing (no preexistent materials were used in creating).
 I think your basic description that “God merely brought that which didn’t previously exist into existence” actually matches with creation ex nihilo, though you have to be careful not to imply that God created out of himself which is known as creation ex Deo and is similar to the Eastern religious view (pantheism).

 Takeaway